How to Smoke and Sous Vide Brisket [June 2023]

-When my wife added a sous vide to the kitchen collection, I did a bit of research and realized it could add some delicious flavors to my BBQing.
+Are you looking to try smoked sous vide brisket?
+When my wife added a sous vide to the kitchen collection, I researched it and realized it could add some delicious flavors to my BBQing.

 How Does The Sous Vide Work?

-Sous vide has been around since the 1960’s.
-But it used to be an exclusive method practiced by chefs because the equipment was far too expensive.
-It all changed now, with entry level devices avail.
-Home cooks can now have their go at sous vide!
+Sous vide has existed since the 1960s.
+However, it was an exclusive method practiced by chefs because the equipment was far too expensive.
+Now, with entry-level devices available, home cooks can try sous vide!

-By submerging the meat into a water bath, with the help of heater known as an immersion circulator, the water is heated to an exact temperature.
-This is precisely the reason why sous vide became popular, as the device won’t go over 132°F. So your food is always near perfect.
+Submerging the meat into a water bath, with the help of a heater known as an immersion circulator, heats the water to an exact temperature.
+This is precisely why sous vide became popular: the device won’t go over 132°F. So your food is always near perfect.

 sous vide brisket